15 Best NAS Devices in 2026

 Pros & cons at a glance

-✓ High-speed 2.5GbE network for faster data transfer
+✓ High-speed 2.5GbE network ports for fast data transfer

 UGREEN NAS DXP4800 Plus 4-Bay